 who are interested in becoming a researcher or a faculty member prepare for

 these careers by completing a PhD program.
-At Ohio State University, students can combine
+At The Ohio State University, students can combine

-the Masters of Occupational Therapy program with the Health and Rehabilitation
+the Doctorate of Occupational Therapy program with the Health and Rehabilitation

-Science PhD program through entry into the MOT/PhD track.
+Science PhD program through entry into the OTD/PhD track.
 The primary goal of this dual degree program

 is to prepare students for academic positions in Occupational Therapy and